Updated: June 30, 2026

 Brand sentiment can change quickly.
 Even a single TikTok video can skyrocket your reputation.
 And even one Reddit thread can ruin it.

-That’s why sentiment analysis is not a one-time effort but a continuous process.
+That’s why sentiment analysis is not a one-time effort — brands need to track conversations consistently.

-And that’s why constant media monitoring is a must for brands that take themselves seriously.
+And that’s why constant media monitoring is a must for brands that want to catch relevant conversations, not just everything being said online.

-The good news is that monitoring social media conversations doesn’t mean you should stare at your sentiment analysis tool 24 hours a day!
+The good news is that monitoring social media conversations doesn’t mean you should stare at your sentiment analysis models 24 hours a day!

 1. Set up smart & automated alerts.

-Most of the best sentiment analysis tools allow you to create customized notifications based on a sudden spike in mention volume or an unexpected increase in social media reach.
+Most of the best sentiment analysis tools allow you to create customized notifications based on a sudden spike in mention volume or an unexpected increase in social media reach, which helps surface urgent issues quickly for better customer service.

 2. Get a quick overview with the help of AI.